avisi-cloud/go-client/README.md

 }
 ```

-Next, create a `NewCLient`, using the `Authenticator` and `ClientOpts` created in the previous steps:
+Next, create a `NewClient`, using the `Authenticator` and `ClientOpts` created in the previous steps:

 ```go
 c := acloudapi.NewClient(authenticator, clientOpts)